Question 3 Model Answer: Journal (Cambridge (CIE) IGCSE English Language) : Revision Note

 Question 3 journal model answer

-Based on the above question, the following model answer is an example of a full-mark journal response.
+Based on the above question, the following model answer is an example of a full-mark journal response:

-While I was a bit disappointed at first to find out we had to wait a couple of days for a bus out of Pilcopata, this turned out to be an unexpected bonus as it allowed us to really immerse ourselves in Peruvian life and talk to some of the locals.
-It really made me think about how we rush about all of the time at home, sticking to our schedules; we’ve probably lost the art of just having a conversation.
-Nobody is in a hurry in the heat of the jungle, and time makes people more open to talking.
-I was especially surprised to find out how little money from tourism actually reaches the people of the town.
-If I have taken anything from this journey, it is definitely to be more environmentally aware of the impact of our actions as tourists, and to buy local and eat local when travelling in order to put money directly back into the economy where it matters.
+That first day felt tough, especially with another downpour and a flat tyre to deal with.
+However, my feelings changed as we got further into the jungle.
+The heady scents and humid air were the complete opposite to the high Andes, and I'll never forget cycling through a haze of butterflies.
+It was like being in a cartoon!
+I was a bit disappointed to find out we had to wait a couple of days for a bus out of Pilcopata, but this turned out to be an unexpected bonus as we were able to really immerse ourselves in Peruvian life and talk to the locals.
+It made me think about how we rush around all the time at home, sticking to schedules and losing the art of conversation.
+Nobody is in a hurry in the heat of the jungle.
+I was especially surprised to find out how little money from tourism actually gets to the people of the town.
+If I've taken away anything from this journey, it's to be more environmentally aware of our actions as tourists, and to buy local when travelling to put money back into the economy.

 • The answer starts clearly in the first person and demonstrates an awareness of the purpose of the task